JiaxinLuo/EEG-Tinnitus-ML/README.md

 5+5, random (train several random seed.)

-Also do this on short tones(deviant, more trial data).
+Also do this on short tones(standard, more trial data).